MerlinBrasil/dztools/README.md

 6.)
 The tool expects two parameters: first the asset/instrument name, e.g. *EUR/USD*; second the year you want to convert, e.g. *2013*.
 A valid convert command sould look like this *java -jar dzconverter-$version}.jar EUR/USD 2013*.

 7.)
-You will see all kind of console output and if the conversion went fine, you will find a *.bar* file in dztools/dzconverter/bars with the asses and year name as specified [here](http://www.zorro-trader.com/manual/en/export.htm).
+You will see all kind of console output and if the conversion went fine, you will find a *.bar* file in dztools/dzconverter/bars with the asset and year name as specified [here](http://www.zorro-trader.com/manual/en/export.htm).

+For subsequent conversion you can skip steps 1,2 and 4.